quanpham0805/cs246e-notes/Notes/object_oriented_design.md

 };
 ```
 Which need includes? `B`,`D`,`F` need includes

-`C`,`E` forward declare ok.
+- `B` needs include, because in order for the compiler to create `class B`, one of the thing it needs to know is how big a `B` object is, and this only works if we know how big an `A` object is.
+- `C` does not need because it's just a pointer, size are always the same.
+Forward declaration is enough.
+- `D` similar to `B` so it needs include.
+- `E` is tricky, this is just a method which turns into a function, so we only need to know `A` exists to do type checking.
+If we want to call that method then yes we need to include `A`, but that's the client's job.
+Hence, we don't need include.
+- `F` is, in a way, similar to `E`, but in the body it is making use of the knowledge about `A`, so we need an include here.

-`G` - it depends on how the template t uses A.
+- `G` - it depends on how the template `t` uses A.
   - should collapse to one of the other cases.

 Note: class `F` only needs an include because method `f`'s implementation is present.
-- a good resason to keep implementation in .cc
+- a good reason to keep implementation in `.cc`
-- where possible: forward declare in .h, include in .cc
+- where possible: forward declare in `.h`, include in `.cc`

 Also notice: `B` needs an include; `C` does not.
 - If we want to break the compilation dependency of `B` on `A`, we could make `B` like `C`.